 - Taking care of your skin to avoid infection

 - Using the affected area to promote drainage of lymph fluid

-- Gaining external support from compression garments or special bandages to encourage lymph drainage
+- Gaining external support from compression hosiery or special bandages to encourage lymph drainage

 - Using lymph drainage techniques

 Occasionally other treatments may be used and your treatment will be tailored to suit you.
 You may not need all the available treatments, or you may receive them at different times or in a different order.

 Who will treat me?